Contributed By Bird & Bird

 In addition, different administrative authorisations, building permits, licences and approvals must be obtained from the relevant administrative entities.

-The award notifications of project agreements must be made publicly available as official material in order to enable challenge periods, and usually lapse after a period of two months.
+The award notifications of project agreements must be made publicly available as official material in order to enable challenge periods, and usually lapse after two months.

-The main governmental body with authority over project finance is FinInfra (formerly called 'MaPPP' – Mission d'appui aux PPP), which is a dedicated unit within the Ministry of the Economy that oversees the financing of complex public projects and assists in their implementation.
+The main governmental body with authority over project finance is FinInfra (formerly called "MaPPP" – Mission d'appui aux PPP), which is a dedicated unit within the Minister of the Economy that oversees the financing of complex public projects and assists in their implementation.

 The exclusive research permit is awarded for a maximum of five years and may be extended twice, with each period not exceeding five years.
 The size of the permit is reduced with each extension, with the company targeting more specifically the areas to be explored.
 It should be noted that the exclusive research permit grants exclusivity and does not authorise any right to do field work – this is subject to a "work permit".